Bagdasarian Productions: Universal Studios, Inc. (2000)

 Bagdasarian Productions sued for a payment of $100 million for a breach of contract.
 Bagdasarian Productions claimed that the entertainment company never intended to honor the agreement to promote the characters within family entertainment and animation arms.
 Bagdasarian Productions won their suit and regained control of the Alvin and the Chipmunks characters in 2002.

 Capitol Records, Inc. (2008–2011)

 Part One: (2008, 2010)

 Bagdasarian Productions sued Capitol Records for using Alvin and the Chipmunks' music without the permission of the production company.
-The licensing agreement, which gave the record company the right to manufacture and distribute songs, was signed in 1968 (about four years before Ross Bagdasarian Sr.'s death) and was not seen again until 2007.
+The licensing agreement, which gave Liberty Records (whose catalog was acquired by Capitol Records in 1979) the right to manufacture and distribute songs, was signed in 1968 (about four years before Ross Bagdasarian Sr.'s death) and was not seen again until 2007.
 Bagdasarian Productions claimed that the recording company had been making money on pre-1972 songs sung by The Chipmunks' outside of the music industry in films, television, and other ventures in violation of specific contractual language.
 Though Capitol Records initially won the case, the decision was reversed in 2010 when Bagdasarian appealed.
 The appellate court held that the productions company has the exclusive right to perform the recordings.